Skip to content

 services

-read: list_services, get_service, get_service_metrics, get_service_logs
+read: list_services, get_service, get_service_metrics, get_service_metrics_history, get_service_logs, get_service_logs_bulk

-write: update_service, update_service_config, suspend_service, resume_service
+write: create_service, create_dev_environment, update_service, update_service_config, suspend_service, resume_service

 deploys

-read: list_deploys, get_deploy, get_deploy_logs
+read: list_deploys, get_deploy, get_deploy_logs, diagnose_deploy

 write: trigger_deploy, cancel_deploy